 Where does HFHWM build?

-We have built more than 250 homes in neighborhoods throughout Williamson and Maury County, including Spring Hill, Franklin, Columbia, and Fairview.
+We have built over 290 homes in neighborhoods throughout Williamson and Maury County, including Spring Hill, Franklin, Columbia, and Fairview.

 For every home we build here in Middle Tennessee, we tithe to Habitat for Humanity International to build overseas for a family in need.
 Over the years we have tithed to Haiti, Vietnam, Cambodia, Lesotho, and Mozambique, an African country where HIV has taken the lives of many middle-aged citizens, leaving siblings to raise the family in many cases.

 How much does a Habitat house cost?